jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

   - Retained?
   - Backed up somewhere else?

-Sometimes the leak is not the model; it’s the `logs/` directory you forgot about.
+Sometimes the leak is not the model; it's the `logs/` directory you forgot about.

 ---

 ## 7. Safety checklists

-### 7.1 Minimum “I’m not being reckless”
+### 7.1 Minimum "I'm not being reckless"

 - [ ] No raw LLM or agent ports exposed on the WAN.
 - [ ] Only the reverse proxy listens on 443.